frictionlessdata/datapackage/table-schema/README.md

 A Table Schema is represented by a descriptor.
 The descriptor `MUST` be a JSON `object` (JSON is defined in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt)).

 It `MUST` contain a property `fields`. `fields` `MUST` be an array where each entry in the array is a field descriptor (as defined below).
-The order of elements in `fields` array `MUST` be the order of fields in the CSV file.
-The number of elements in `fields` array `SHOULD` be exactly the same as the number of fields in the CSV file.
+The order of elements in `fields` array `SHOULD` be the order of fields in the CSV file.
+The number of elements in `fields` array `SHOULD` be the same as the number of fields in the CSV file.

 The descriptor `MAY` have the additional properties set out below and `MAY` contain any number of other properties (not defined in this specification).